 Louie is the co-founder and joint managing editor of Everything Theatre.
 He met James at university, and this event definitively changed his life for the worst.
 These days he a Ph.D. student in particle physics working on the Higgs boson's decay to two photons (seriously).
 He claims that theatre is his only release from an existence of signal-to-background ratios, selection efficiency and C++ programming.
 His particular preference is for well-executed site-specific productions and anything by Tom Stoppard.
 He has been widely misquoted as saying he "hates musicals".
 This is not true.
 He simply has not yet come across a musical he hasn't disliked.

 Alison is an American writer and arts administrator with an enduring love for London's theatre scene.
 After calling the UK home whilst earning an MA in Theatre Studies at the Royal Central School of Speech and Drama, she’s now back in New York City dreaming of cheap(er) theatre tickets and interval ice cream.
-Though she gets back across the pond as often as possible, Alison can be found in the meantime writing about everything from musicals to politics, tap dancing, and enjoying New York bagels.
+Though she gets back across the pond as often as possible, Alison can be found in the meantime writing about everything from musicals to museums, tap dancing, and enjoying New York bagels.
 Enjoys theatre of all kinds, but has a particular penchant for musical theatre, dance, and puppetry.

 Charlotte loves the theatre and hopes to make money out of it one day, after losing so much to the stalls over the years.
 Adores Chekhov and abhors Pinter.
 If you want to find out more then buy her a flat white.